How to Clean Vinyl Plank (LVP) Flooring

 The flooring in our custom build is something I was a little particular about choosing correctly.
 We've lived in quite a few homes (with quite a few different types of flooring) over the years, so I've gotten a pretty good idea of what I did and didn't want.
 I definitely didn't want something that was too glossy (impossible to keep streak-free), too dark (shows every piece of dirt), too light (shows every stain), or that was susceptible to water damage.
 With a dog and two kids, we needed something incredibly durable and stain-resistant.

-When we lived in our apartment after moving to Mississippi, we fell in love with the luxury vinyl plank flooring that was throughout the common areas.
+When we lived in an apartment after moving to Mississippi, we fell in love with the luxury vinyl plank flooring that was throughout the common areas.
 It was so durable, water-resistant, barely showed stains/dirt, and had a gorgeous matte finish that was super streak-resistant.
 LVP was the obvious choice for our home, and as soon as our builder presented me with the Majestic Oak color by Artisan Mills, I fell in love.
 The color was deep enough to match our color scheme, but not too dark.

-How to Clean Luxury Vinyl Plank Flooring
+How to Clean Vinyl Plank (LVP) Flooring

 I'm sure this will vary for every house.
 I recommend not mopping anywhere for a full week to see what gets the most dirty.
 Those should be the rooms you hit weekly.
 Then, take the remaining areas and divide them into 2 zones to do bi-weekly.